keys-pub/website/README.md

 Your keys and secrets are protected by a [keyring](/docs/specs/keyring.md) which is secured by both the OS and a user supplied password.

-The app and command line utility connect to a `keysd` daemon runs as a [gRPC service](/docs/specs/service.md) on your computer.
+The app and command line utility connect to a `keysd` daemon thats runs as a [gRPC service](/docs/specs/service.md) on your computer.

 ```shell
 keys pull gabriel@github